AnshulJethva10/Design-Patterns/README.md

 ```

 4. Client Code:
     - The client code demonstrates how to use the adapter pattern to switch between payment gateways.
-It allows the user to choose between Paytm and GPay.
-If GPay is chosen, the adapter is used to adapt the Paytm interface to the GPay interface.
+It allows the user to choose between `Paytm` and `GPay`.
+If `GPay` is chosen, the adapter is used to adapt the `Paytm` interface to the `GPay` interface.
 ```
 public class Client {
     public static void main(String[] args) {